 Narrow down the scope to one of those time periods and find the worst performing transactions.

-Within those transactions, go into the SQL trace to discover long running queries.
+Go into the SQL trace to discover long running queries within those transactions.

-Using SFTP, download the appropriate MySQL Slow Log to retrieve the query in its entirety.
+Use SFTP to download the appropriate MySQL Slow Log and retrieve the query in its entirety.

-Connect to a safe MySQL server via CLI.
-Run the query to test the performance.
+Connect to a safe MySQL server via CLI and run the query to test the performance.

-EXPLAIN EXTENDEDMySQL command to get additional information.
-You can also examine the MySQL tables for structural issues using
+EXPLAIN EXTENDEDMySQL command to get additional information if the query result is poor.
+You can also examine the MySQL tables for structural issues using the

-Once identified, fix the issue.
+Correct the issue when you discover it.
 The fix may be to adjust the SQL query itself, or it can be within the application by redoing code or configurations that are creating the errant query.